RumeelHussainbnb/CoreDAODocs/docs/Dev-Guide/core-testnet-wallet-config.md

 ---
-sidebar_label: Core Testnet
+sidebar_label: Core Chain Testnet
 hide_table_of_contents: false
 sidebar_position: 2
 ---

-# Connect to Core Testnet
+# Connect to Core Chain Testnet
 ---
 :::note
 This is a detailed guideline for connecting to Core Testnet using the Metamask wallet.